carlesu/Lane-Detection-Hough-Transform/README.md

 <img src="/Video_Demos/img/pipeline.JPG" width="300">

 ## Image capture
-Images were captured with my smartphone Xiaomi Mi A2 carried inside the vehichle and fixed to the car front glass using a sucktion cup device as shown in the picture.
+Images were captured with my smartphone Xiaomi Mi A2 carried inside the vehichle and fixed to the car front glass using a sucktion cup device as shown in the picture (pending...).

 ## Image pre-processing
 ### 1. Region of interest (ROI)